alimness/sabbath-school-resources/src/en/pm/studying-together-01-bible-studies-you-can-give/32-the-destruction-of-the-wicked/32-the-destruction-of-the-wicked.md

 _Rev.
 20:9_ — Fire comes down from God out of heaven and devours the wicked.
 They are completely destroyed.

-_Ezek.28:17,18_ — Satan himself will be consumed to ashes.
+_Ezek.
+28:17,18_ — Satan himself will be consumed to ashes.

 _Isa.
 47:14_ — The fire will burn itself out and there will not even be a coal to warm at.